 The need for an automated quality check compounds when we introduce more complex data quality concerns, such as duplicate records.
 Let’s say this isn’t Jess Keating’s first visit to the hospital; she’s already in the system under Jessica Keating.
 We don’t realize this at first because all we have is her student ID, which identifies her as Jess.
 When Jess is discharged from the ER and we collect her address, it’s possible we’ll get something different than what we have on file for Jessica; she may have moved recently.

 In this scenario, the patient’s social security number would lead us to consolidate the duplicate records, but not all real-world scenarios will have such a convenient unique identifier!
 In less certain cases, data stewards may need to utilize data quality measures and run a program checking for patterns in multiple fields (e.g., records with the same address, same last name, and same first letter of first name), flagging the potential duplicates for investigation.

-Subject matter experts and data specialists need to work together to ensure data quality at the highest level.
+Data quality management is a key concept in the field of data science.
+Subject matter experts and data specialists or data scientists need to work together to ensure data quality at the highest level.
 Referential integrity and data integrity are merely stepping stones on the path to a top-quality data system that can accommodate real-world information requirements.